Shivrajsoni/paysol/README.md

   - where user can add people and form group , a common account will be created to the group and
   - then can deposit fund their and after that suppose anybody can purchase from that group account by multisignature of the users in the group
   - Make it Fully Animated and Responsive - at last
+  - Reducing the api call , its too much (For Productinizing)

 ### Questions :